-Ms. Selowsky, lauded by Opera News as a "silvery-luminescent mezzo-soprano of power & poise," makes significant debuts in the 19/20 season, joining the roster of the Metropolitan Opera, and singing with the Milkwaukee as well as the Atlanta Symphony.
+Sofia Selowsky, lauded by Opera News as a "silvery-luminescent mezzo-soprano of power & poise," makes significant debuts in the 19/20 season, joining the roster of the Metropolitan Opera, the Milkwaukee Symphony, the Atlanta Symphony, and returning to Opera Theatre of Saint Louis.

 WARMTH & WEIGHT